rgitrepo/kubernetes-beginner-to-pro/docs/day3/kubectl.md

-Certainly!
-Below is the updated tutorial that now includes the `k9s` section with a sample output description.
+Sure!
+Below is the updated tutorial with corrected links in the Table of Contents.
+I've also added a link at the end of each section to return to the Table of Contents.

 ---